-Each Hypercycle ring is associated with the Cardano mainchain via Hydra.
+Each HyperCycle ring is independent from any ledger based blockchain including the Cardano mainchain via Hydra.
 Each ring has its own policy determining which of its internal transactions gets pushed back in snapshots to Cardano mainchain, and how often these snapshots are pushed back.

-Agent reputations and agent-owner reputations are calculated dynamically via a weighted liquid rank reputation system that operates at the overall Hypercycle network level.
+Agent reputations and agent-owner reputations are calculated dynamically via a weighted liquid rank reputation system that operates at the overall

+HyperCycle network level.
 Three dimensions of reputation are maintained for each agent: Reliability, cooperativeness and honesty.
 An agent with poor uptime or slow processing may be rated unreliable even if it has never done anything fraudulent or problematic.
 An agent with strong technical properties may still refuse to participate in constructing proofs, which will merit it a low cooperativeness rating, but this is still important to distinguish from a fraudster agent which will get a low honesty rating.

-Use of reputation and social connectivity dynamics should in many cases enable dynamic evolution of Hypercycle rings, and in rings that use hierarchical sharding (to be discussed below), potentially of shards as well.
+Use of reputation and social connectivity dynamics should in many cases enable dynamic evolution of HyperCycle rings, and in rings that use hierarchical sharding (to be discussed below), potentially of shards as well.